nettybun/haptic/readme.md

 document.body.appendChild(<Page/>);
 ```

-The reason Haptic is small, explicit, and modest is because it was born out of
+Haptic is small and explicit because it was born out of JavaScript Fatigue.
+It
-JavaScript Fatigue.
-It runs in vanilla JS environments and renders using the
+runs in vanilla JS environments and renders using the DOM.
+Embrace the modern
-DOM.
-It embraces the web.

-The barrier to entry in web development is so high because we're drowning in the
-over-engineering of our own tools.

-This is a step away from compilers, customs DSLs, and DOM diffing.
+web; step away from compilers, customs DSLs, and DOM diffing.

+Developers often drown in the over-engineering of their own tools, raising the
-Instead, Haptic focuses on a modern and reliable developer experience:
+barrier to entry for new developers and wasting time.
+Instead, Haptic focuses on
+a modern and reliable developer experience:

 - __Writing in the editor__ leverages TypeScript to provide strong type feedback
   and verify code before it's even run.
 JSDoc comments also supply documentation